Halloween in Korea | How to Celebrate in Spooky Style

 If you don’t read or write Korean, the easiest online retailers are Coupang, 11st, and Gmarket.
 All offer searching in english, and are relatively easy to navigate, even if you aren’t fluent in Hangul.
 There are also apps for all of these online retailers, if you prefer to shop from your phone.

-On these sites, you can buy complete Halloween costumes, decorations, candy, or any bits and pieces you need to cobble together a DIY costume.
+On these sites, you can buy complete Halloween costumes, decorations, candy, or any bits and pieces you need to cobble together a DIY costume for Halloween in Korea.

 TIP | If you’re ordering from a non-Korean retailer like Amazon, or getting imported goods through Coupang, you’ll need a Korean customs ID number.
 Goods valued under 150,000 won are generally free of extra customs tax.